 We rely on licenses of technology as well as our patented and unpatented proprietary information, know-how and trade secrets to maintain and develop our competitive position.
-Despite our efforts to protect our proprietary information, there can be no assurance that others will neither develop the same or similar information independently nor obtain access to our proprietary information.
+Despite our efforts to protect our proprietary information, there can be no assurance that others will neither develop the same or similar information independently nor obtain access to our proprietary information, know how and trade secrets.
 In addition, there can be no assurance that we would prevail if we asserted our intellectual property rights against third parties, or that third parties will not successfully assert infringement claims against us in the future.
 We believe, however, that our success depends more on the knowledge, ability, experience and technological expertise of our employees, than on the legal protection that our patents and other proprietary rights may or will afford.

-We hold seven patents issued in the U.S. and two patents issued in Mexico.
+We hold ten patents issued in the U.S., two patents issued in Mexico and one patent issued in the European Union, and have three patents pending in the U.S, and Europe.
 We believe our patents protect technology that makes automated production more cost-effective and protects important competitive features of our products.
 However, we do not consider our business to be dependent on patent protection.

 As part of our employment commencement process, our employees are required to enter into agreements providing for confidentiality of certain information and the assignment of rights to inventions made by them while employed by us.
-These agreements also contain certain noncompetition and nonsolicitation provisions effective during the employment term and for varying periods thereafter depending on position and location.
+These agreements also contain certain noncompetition and non-solicitation provisions effective during the employment term and for varying periods thereafter depending on position and location.
 There can be no assurance that we will be able to enforce these agreements.
 All of our employees agree to abide by the terms of a Code of Ethics policy that provides for the confidentiality of certain information received during the course of their employment.
-Nevertheless, the enforceability of such agreements is subject to public policy limitations that vary from state to state so we cannot be assured that they will be enforceable in accordance with their terms if at all.
+Nevertheless, the enforceability of such agreements is subject to public policy limitations that vary from state to state so we cannot assure that they will be enforceable in accordance with their terms, if at all.

 Trademarks are an important aspect of our business.
 We sell our products under a number of trademarks, which we own or use under license.
-The following are registered trademarks of ours: Ultralife®, Ultralife Thin Cell®, Ultralife HiRate®, The New Power Generation®, LithiumPower®, SmartCircuit®, We Are Power®, AMTI®, ABLETM, McDowell Research®, and Max Juice For More Gigs®.
+The following are registered trademarks of ours: Ultralife®, Ultralife Thin Cell®, Ultralife HiRate®, LithiumPower®, LithiumPower & Design®, SmartCircuit®, We Are Power®, AMTI®, ABLETM ACCUTRONICS®, ACCUPRO®, ENTELLION®, Intelligent Power Vault®, McDowell Research® and RPS®.